paulgreg/semi-persistent-chat/README.md

 # Semi Persistent Chat

-You can try it here : https://semi-persistent-chat.herokuapp.com/.
+You can try it here : https://semi-persistent-chat.herokuapp.com/

+The app is hosted on an Heroku free account so it comes with limitations : app is put in sleep if inactive meaning messages will be lost and it will take some seconds to wake up.

-However, I strongly encourage you to host it yourself.
+I strongly encourage you to host it yourself !

 That project is a simple semi-persistent PWA chat using web socket.
 Messages are kept in memory and purged after X hours (configurable).